 All three external pockets – the breast pocket and the straight hip pockets – are set-in and covered with flaps.
 The jacket has a relatively short fit, both to stay in step with 1967 fashions and also because Lee Marvin is a tall man at 6’1″.
 Like Walker’s other sportcoats (but not his suit jackets), this jacket has double vents and 1-button cuffs.

 Walker’s salmon orange poplin shirt appears to be a polyester/cotton blend with a soft, microfiber finish.
 It has a slim spread collar, button cuffs, and a wide front placket with mother-of-pearl buttons.
 His patterned tie is three shades of brown that provide a cooler contrast against the warmer brown flannel jacket and clash with the bright orange shirt; a dark brown abstract grid on the tie connects a series of tan and brown dots and figures.

 Like his other trousers in Point Blank, Walker’s dark brown flat front trousers in this scene are worn beltless with a fitted band that rises high on his waist.
 They taper down the leg to the plain-hemmed bottoms.

 Walker wears the same brown leather 4-eyelet longwing brogues by Bally throughout Point Blank, and they are especially fitting with the earth tone outfit in this scene.
 Due to their construction with wings extending the full length of the shoe, longwing brogues are always derbies (aka bluchers).
 These brogues, with their perforated wingtip, were made by Bally as proven by the British Film Institute site.
 He likely wears them with dark brown socks here.

 How to Get the Look

-- Rust brown flannel single-breasted 3-button sportcoat with notch lapels (with throat-latch tab), flapped breast pocket, straight flapped hip pockets, 1-button cuffs, and double vents
+- Rust brown flannel single-breasted 3-button sportcoat with notch lapels (with throat-latch tab), flapped set-in breast pocket, straight flapped hip pockets, 1-button cuffs, and double vents

 - Salmon orange poplin dress shirt with slim spread collar, front placket, and button cuffs